Lowgular/extension-documentation/docs/intro.md

 You can also create a library that will already setup a linter and testing targets as well scaffold some library code for you.

-In a basic setup, it is not very useful because everything is created inside of an App project type, however if you decide to **[configure your coding standards](category/configure-coding-standards)** then you it becomes very useful.
+In a basic setup, it is not very useful because everything is created inside of an App project type, however if you decide to **[configurate your workspace](category/configuration)** then you it becomes very useful.
 Once you do so, head in to **[library section](features/library)** for more info.